OurMicrobiome/Barre_Woods_filter_metagenomes/README.md

-# Analysis of size selected bacteria from the Barre Woods experimental warming plot
+# Analysis of size selected bacteria from the NEB filter metagenome project